korcadr/korcadr/README.md

 - 👋 Hi, I’m @korcadr
 - 👀 I’m interested if Roland will reach the dark tower.
-Additionally, how it compares to LOTR.
+Additionally, how does this series compare to witcher or lotr?.
 - 🌱 I’m currently on adventure.
 - 💞️ I’m looking for love and adventure.